 It consists of nothing but spores, which are attached to a stem like a tree.
 These continue the cycle, which can be run about eight times a year.
 With their flagella, the aggressive spores penetrate very deeply into the host tissue via the stomata.
 The mycelium spreads in the tissue.
 The inflorescences (grains) and fruits can also be affected.
 This causes a complete loss of leaves (therefore leaf disease) and small, shriveled and leathery berries (therefore leather berry disease) and affects the maturity of the wood shoots, The spore containers (sporangia) are carried by wind and rain on other plants, so that the mushrooms spread very quickly in a vineyard.

 The mushroom hibernates as a winter spore in the fallen leaves and leather berries and ripens in spring.
 In 1885, the first fight was carried out by the botanist Alexis Millardet (1838-1902) developed copper lime broth.
 The drug was first used successfully in Bordeaux on a large scale, which is where the popular term came from Bordeaux mixture derived.
 Many European vines are susceptible to downy mildew, especially Chasselas.
 Müller-Thurgau and Blue Portuguese, A good resistance to complete resistance own the American species Vitis cinerea var.
 Helleri.
 Vitis rotundifolia and Vitis rupestris,

-Powdery mildew left: © André Mégroz
+Powdery mildew on the left: © André Mégroz

-Powdery mildew right: © Christoph Hoyer
+Powdery mildew on the right: © Christoph Hoyer

-Downy Mildew: © Christoph Hoyer
+Downy mildew: © Christoph Hoyer